Swelleye provides detailed and accurate surf forecasting for more than 40 surf spots in Taiwan. In this article,

 Viewing Low / High Tide Times

-You can view the low tide and high tide times by hovering over (clicking on mobile) the Tide row (see above).
+You can toggle between low tide/high tide times and heights by hovering over (clicking on mobile) the Tide row.

 Normally, you will see 2 low tides and 2 high tides per day, called “Semi-Diurnal” tides.
 However, sometimes you will see only 1 low tide and 1 high tide.
 These are called "Diurnal" tides, and occur when the gravitational pull of the sun and moon are in alignment.